9 Charts

 Select the chart by clicking within the chart area.

-A double border around the chart appears and the mouse cursor has been changed to a cross with arrows .
+A double border appears around the chart, and the mouse cursor changes to a cross with arrows .

-- Choose Chart Design > Switch Row/Column (group Data).
+- Choose Chart Design > Switch Row/Column (Data group).

 Task 9.3 File: Bakery_Chart.xlsx